cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 - `container.pods.get` - View details of a specific pod.
 - `container.pods.list` - List all pods in a namespace or cluster.

+___

+Adjusting Settings
+compute.machineTypes.get – View details of a specific machine type. compute.machineTypes.list – List all available machine types. compute.regions.get – View metadata about a specific region.
+Upgrade Permissions
+compute.instances.attachDisk – Attach an existing disk to a VM. compute.instances.detachDisk – Detach a disk from a VM. compute.instances.deleteAccessConfig – Remove an access configuration (e.g., external IP) from a network interface. compute.zoneOperations.get – View the status of operations in a specific zone. compute.subnetworks.useExternalIp – Use external IPs from a subnetwork.
+Secret Management Permissions
+secretmanager.secrets.create – Create a new secret in Secret Manager. secretmanager.versions.access – Access a specific version of a secret. secretmanager.versions.add – Add a new version to an existing secret.
+Instance Acquisition
+compute.instances.getSerialPortOutput – Read the serial port output from a VM instance.